k123321141/paper_notes/others/decision_tree/review.md

 Among decision support tools, decision trees (and influence diagrams) have several advantages.
 Decision trees:

 Are simple to understand and interpret.
-People are able to understand decision tree models after a brief explanation.
-Have value even with little hard data.
+People are able to understand decision tree models after a brief explanation Have value even with little hard data.
 Important insights can be generated based on experts describing a situation (its alternatives, probabilities, and costs) and their preferences for outcomes.
 Allow the addition of new possible scenarios.
 Help determine worst, best and expected values for different scenarios.